Prices may be above face value

 • Forest completed their first Premier League double over Manchester United in 2024-25

-• Forest's victory at Old Trafford in December 2024 was their first at the Theatre of Dreams in 30 years
+• Forest's victory at Old Trafford in December 2024 was their first there in 30 years

 • Chris Wood is Forest's all-time leading Premier League goalscorer